 1. Static Holds

-Before you do pull-ups, many coaches and trainers will advise you to try dead hangs.
+Performing static holds on a dip bar is a great way to build your strength ahead of attempting pull-ups.
+Many coaches and trainers will advise you to try dead hangs.
 These simple exercises train your grip and prepare your body for the progression toward a pull-up.

 The same theory applies to static holds on a dip bar station.